ryojitanabe/ela_drframework/README.md

 $ python feature_computation.py
 ```

 Although the above command performs a feature computation in a sequential manner, it is very slow.
 Optionally, features can be computed in a pseudo parallel manner by using [the Torque manager](https://github.com/adaptivecomputing/torque).
-After setting "run_by_torque" (line 71 in feature_computation.py) to True, please run the following command:
+After setting ''run_by_torque'' in feature_computation.py to True, please run the following command:

 ```
 $ python throw_job_fc.py